turboflakes/crunch/README.md

 crunch westend rewards turbo
 # or for Westend network with unique stashes verified and for all configured pools nominees and claiming rewards every era
 crunch westend --enable-unique-stashes --enable-all-nominees-payouts rewards era
+# or to auto-compound members rewards of nomination pools you operate
+crunch kusama rewards --enable-pool-members-compound
+# or to know which ONE-T grade a validator got from the last 6 sessions
+crunch kusama rewards --enable-onet-api
 # or try flakes just for fun :)
 crunch flakes
 # to list all options try help